 A good martial art could save your life.
 But maybe not quite how you might think.
 While martial arts might help you in a confrontation, the potential improvement to your health is the greatest … [Read more...]

 By M D Wright Our bodies are built to endure basic, everyday use.
-But without care and consideration to the multiple parts that are always in play, we run the risk of incurring injury.
-Countering … [Read more...]
+But without care and consideration to the multiple parts that are always in play, we run the risk of incurring injury. … [Read more...]

 By Larry Bethers Let's face it.
 I am an old fart heading into the downside of middle age.
 I will never be as good physically as I was when I was jumping out of airplanes for a living.
-I have a … [Read more...]
+I … [Read more...]

 By Peter Nisbet Flexibility is the range of movement that you have in your joints.
-Some say that this definition should only apply if there is no exterior help to move the joint, but this is not … [Read more...]
+Some say that this definition should only apply if there is no exterior help to move the joint, but this … [Read more...]

 Over the course of one's life, the physiological changes that occur within the body work against us to reduce flexibility and general range of motion.
 Not only do people depend on joint … [Read more...]